Back to Methuselah: Tragedy of an Elderly Gentleman: A.D. 3000

 The Emperor of Turania, calling himself Napoleon, impatient of ceremony, bursts into the courtyard of the Temple of the Oracle.
 He encounters a veiled woman and demands direction to the oracle.
-She says she is the oracle, but he has contempt for women and insists he be directed to one of the older and more able men.
+She says she is the oracle, but he has contempt for women and insists on being directed to one of the older and more able men.
 She tells him he would die of discouragement if he talked to elders, male or female—even with her, conversation would be dangerous if she were not veiled and robed with insulating material.
 He defiantly dares her to remove her veil and robe.
 When she merely lifts her veil he shrieks that he is dying, covers his eyes, and begs her to veil herself again.
 She does so and asks if he still wants to consult an older person.
 No longer arrogant, he asks her for advice.

 He says he is the world's foremost general, invincible in battle, and adored by all his followers, although his victories cost great carnage.
 He is at his zenith now but realizes a time will come when the people will rebel and he will become the casualty.
 His question: "How am I to satisfy my genius for fighting until I die?"
-The Oracle thinks the answer simple: "Die now, before the tide of glory turns", she says, and fires at him with a pistol he has conveniently provided.
-He shrieks and falls, but rises once again, because The Oracle missed her target.
-He rushes from the courtyard, blowing a whistle to summon the police, but is immobilized, within a force-field, near a monument of Falstaff, where he will stand and gibber until it is convenient to collect him.
+The Oracle thinks the answer simple: "Die now, before the tide of glory turns," she says, and fires at him with a pistol he has conveniently provided.
+He shrieks and falls, but rises once again, because the Oracle has missed her target.
+He rushes from the courtyard, blowing a whistle to summon the police, but is immobilized within a force-field near a monument of Falstaff, where he will stand and gibber until it is convenient to collect him.